caub/flask-geo/README.md

 myMap_python
 ============

-small webapp for searching geographic-content, forked from https://github.com/mitsuhiko/flask/tree/master/examples/flaskr
+small webapp sample for geographic Blogging, forked from https://github.com/mitsuhiko/flask/tree/master/examples/flaskr

 What is it using?